jonathanhestroffer/XtalMesh/README.md

 #### Shell

 One option is to spawn a new shell within your container and interact with it as though it were a small virtual machine.
 From there you can execute XtalMesh scripts as normal.
-Note that this is all done in your desired work directory where your input files are located.
+Note that this is all done in your desired work directory.

 ```bash
 singularity shell xtalmesh_latest.sif